Hyunbin0625/pdsnd_github/README.md

 washington.csv: Bikeshare data for Washington

 ### Credits
-The project utilizes public bikeshare system data provided by Motivate.
+This project utilizes public bikeshare system data provided by Motivate.
-Inspired by the Python for Data Science Programming program by Udacity.
+It was inspired by the Python for Data Science Programming program by Udacity.
 Additional reference: https://blog.naver.com/kimhb0625